Gwen-Fay/RaPrototype/README.md

 * [Basic Ra Tutorial](#Basic-Ra-Tutorial)

 ## About Ra
 Ra is a Ray Marching render engine.
+Ray Marching is a unique way to render 3d shapes using rays and without meshes.
 Currently Ra supports light and penumbra shadows.
 Planned features include Ambient Occlusion, transparency, reflections, and Textures.

-Here are some screenshots of the unique Ray Marched rendering in action:
+Here are some screenshots of the unique Ray Marched rendering in action.
+Each scene is rendered in real time in a glfw window, again without meshes.

 ![blob](https://imgur.com/sBvJpzy.gif)
 This is 6 Spheres, smooth unioned together and moving.
 <br />